Boxing at the 2016 Summer Olympics

 The boxing tournaments at the 2016 Summer Olympics in Rio de Janeiro took place from 6 to 21 August 2016 at the Pavilion 6 of Riocentro.
 However, boxing at the games was overshadowed with controversy after there were doubts raised that results in certain bouts had been manipulated.
 These concerns were upheld in a report published in 2021.

 Competition format

 On March 23, 2013, the Amateur International Boxing Association instituted significant changes to the format.
 The World Series of Boxing, AIBA's pro team league which started in 2010, already enabled team members to retain 2012 Olympic eligibility.
-The newer AIBA Pro Boxing Tournament, consisting of pros who sign 5 year contracts with AIBA and compete on pro cards leading up to the tournament, also provides a pathway for new pros to retain their Olympic eligibility and retain ties with national committees.
-The elimination of headgear and the adoption of the "10-point must" scoring system further clears the delineation between amateur and pro format.
+The newer AIBA Pro Boxing Tournament, consisting of pros who signed 5-year contracts with AIBA and competed on pro cards leading up to the tournament, also provided a pathway for new pros to retain their Olympic eligibility and retain ties with national committees.
+The elimination of headgear for male boxers and the adoption of the "10-point must" scoring system further cleared the delineation between amateur and pro format.

-Similar to 2012 format, men competed in the following ten events:
+Similar to the 2012 format, men competed in the following ten events:

 As for the women, they were eligible to compete in the following three events: